Tutorial: Configure CLion on Windows

 Once the installation is finished, open CLion and go to.

 Choose the MinGW toolchain that you want to configure or create a new one using the icon.

 CLion will attempt to detect the MinGW installation automatically.
 Check the detection result in the Environment field, and specify the path manually if required.

-For MinGW, you can choose between the bundled GDB, MinGW GDB, or your custom GDB executable.
+In the Debugger field, you can choose between the bundled GDB, MinGW GDB, or your custom GDB executable.

 The recommended option is bundled GDB, since it is guaranteed to include Python support required for CLion data renderers.

 Download the Cygwin installer, version 2.8 or later.